pvnjadhao/watir-demos/README.md

 - Microsoft edge supports microsoft web-driver
 - Safari supports safari driver if you are on MAC there is no need to install driver for safari it is preinstalled.

+- So, How to install the driver for browsers in ubuntu.
+Its so simple just go to official site of browser and download the driver, but you need to carefull about browser verion.

+- There is directory in ubuntu **/usr/bin/** just copy the downloaded file in bin directory.
+***